VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 A full description of proposed changes is within [Appendix 1.7: Proposed Parcel Layers and VT GIS Data Standard Schema, per Updated Parcel Definition](#a17-proposed-parcel-layers-and-vt-gis-data-standard-schema-per-updated-parcel-definition).

-# Recommendation 2: Reward Digital Parcel Submittal to State of Vermont via Per Parcel Payment
+# Recommendation 2: Support Digital Parcel Maintenance and Submittal to the State of Vermont
 ## 2.1 Summary

-- Need for and design of an incentive for parcel data submittal will depend on jurisdiction responsible for mapping: town (current), region, or state
+- The need for and design of an incentive for parcel data submittal will depend on jurisdiction ultimately responsible for mapping: town (current), region, or state
-- Institute a per parcel payment to municipalities to aid costs associated with parcel data maintenance
+- If municipalities are to remain responsible for mapping: institute a per parcel payment to municipalities to aid costs associated with parcel data maintenance
 - Make disbursement of this per parcel payment to municipalities contingent on submittal of [Vermont GIS Data Standard-compliant](https://vcgi.vermont.gov/sites/vcgiupdate/files/doc_library/02-k-VT_GIS_Parcel_Data_Standard.pdf) digital parcel data to VCGI, maximum payment once per year per town
 - A payment should help compensate only for those parcels that are changed in geometry since the last update
 - Per parcel payments may be administered and normalized by proposed Regional Appraisal Districts
+- If region or state is to assume responsibility for parcel mapping, those institutions should be required to adhere to the state data standard, share with the state, and be funded accordingly

 ## 2.2 Justification